 All of these skills are necessary in future workplaces throughout the world.
 Exploration with both theme and material is emphasized along with personal reflection on ideas of an academic, spiritual, and social nature.
 Examples include master works throughout the ages to motivate and inspire student ideas.
 Students are challenged on personal passion and individual abilities are assessed through observation of baseline performance.

 The LCA Band program is growing in quantity and quality with each passing year.
 Under the direction of Mr. Adam Ralston, the band is currently preparing for this year’s performances with The Lion Pride Marching Band and the Upper School Concert Bands.
 Students come together with varying skill levels to form the concert band as well as to perform in smaller ensembles with their grade level.
 Students participate in the ACSI band festival in the spring with the opportunity to audition for local district honor bands and All-State band.

-The theatre program is designed to allow students who are interested in acting and staging to participate in full length productions.
-The high school curriculum includes a variety of theatre courses.
-The Kidstuf team, made up of high school students, present a production for the lower school students on a weekly basis.
+The theatre program is designed to allow students who are interested in acting and staging to participate in full-length productions.
+The Upper School curriculum includes a variety of theatre courses.
 Theatre students compete each year in the GISA 3-AAA One Act Play competition in the fall as well as performing for the public.

 Middle School chorus is offered to 6th-8th grade students as a semester course.
 The content includes teaching music theory as well as proper singing techniques.
 The class culminates with a concert at the end of the semester.